s20240039/MIT653_T125_Group1/SurveyDesign.md

 3. How the survey will be conducted and distributed:

-   	The survey will be conducted using online platform, and will be distributed via email Invitations, social media 	groups
-        such as linkedIn and Reddits forum, academic mailing list and professional networks.
+   	The survey will be conducted using online platform, and will be distributed via email Invitations, social media 	groups such as linkedIn and Reddits forum, academic mailing list and professional networks.

 6. Selected sample for your survey

-   	We will be aming for atleast 100 responses
+   	We will be aming for atleast 100 participants

 8. Structure of the survey:
    	The survey consist of: